dprotti/infinity-plugin/README.md

 Known Bugs
 ----------

-In Ubuntu systems over AMD64 architectures, try configure with ``--prefix=/usr --libdir=/usr/lib/x86_64-linux-gnu``
+In Ubuntu over AMD64, try configure with ``--prefix=/usr --libdir=/usr/lib/x86_64-linux-gnu``

 If you found a bug please report it at